worldwide-asset-exchange/wax-blockchain-legacy/patches/fc/README.md

 # Building problem due to FC library

-## If, when compiling tha blockchain on Ubuntu 18.04, you experience the following problem:
+## If, when compiling the blockchain on Ubuntu 18.04, you experience the following problem:

 ```console
 Scanning dependencies of target test_cypher_suites